wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

 #### Pushover Device

-Users device name to send message directly to that device, rather than all of a user&#39;s devices (multiple device names may be separated by a comma)
+User&#39;s device name to send message directly to that device, rather than all of a user&#39;s devices (multiple device names may be separated by a comma).

 ```javascript